Rake003/BLDC_Fan/README.md

 # BLDC_Fan
-Design of  BLDC fan in SolidWorks
+Design of  BLDC fan in SolidWorks <br>
 Only the Mechanical Components